AbiJays/Introduction-to-Lists/lists.md

 # To find out the length of a list
-We use the len() function, which we must save to a variable and put task_list as the parameter.
+We use the len() function, to do so we write len() with task_list as its parameter and then in order to return this so we can see the length we'll save it to a variable and then print it out.

 ```
 tasks_num = len(task_list)